 Currently, there is no vaccine available for LD.

-It is most important to operate and maintain properly designed man-made water systems to prevent LD.
-For more information about the good practices in handling man-made water systems, please visit the website of the Electrical and Mechanical Services Department at http://www.emsd.gov.hk for the Code of Practice for Prevention of LD and the Housekeeping Guidelines for Cold and Hot Water Systems for Building Management published by the Prevention of LD Committee.
+It is the most important to operate and maintain properly designed man-made water systems to prevent LD.
+For more information about the good practices in handling man-made water systems, please visit the website of the Electrical and Mechanical Services Department at https://www.emsd.gov.hk/en/home/index.html for the Code of Practice for Prevention of LD and the Housekeeping Guidelines for Cold and Hot Water Systems for Building Management published by the Prevention of LD Committee.

 Members of the public should observe the following advice to reduce the risk of infection:

 - Maintain good personal hygiene.

 - If fresh water plumbing system is properly maintained, it is not necessary to install domestic water filters.
-Use of water filter is not encouraged as clogging occurs easily, which can promote growth of microorganisms.
+Use of water filters is not encouraged as clogging occurs easily, and this can promote growth of microorganisms.
 In case water filters are used, the pore size should be 0.2 micrometer (µm) and the filter needs to be changed periodically according to the manufacturer’s recommendations.